 Eating organic, home-grown fresh produce is as good as it gets.
 Plus, it’s very satisfying and rewarding for kids too.
 Click HERE to register.
 I’ll be registering to watch as I’ve always just winged it with my growing (and it’s high time I get more productive).

 But back to the recipe.
-Remember to take a look at the variations (below the main recipe) for suggestions to alter the recipe to suit your specific dietary goals.
+Remember to take a look at the variations (below the main recipe).
+Here, you’ll find suggestions to alter the recipe to suit your dietary goals.

 - 6 pieces rice paper (spring roll paper) I love the Spiral Organics Rice paper